Fiscal Integrity Act (FIA)

 Training Opportunities

-The Auditor of State's office provides educational opportunities to keep Ohio's local government officials up-to-date on Ohio laws.
-Check out our Training Agenda for available training opportunities.
+The Auditor of State's office offers educational opportunities to keep Ohio's local government officials up-to-date on state laws.
+Check out our Training Agenda for available sessions.
+The training department continuously seeks additional options, including self-reported classes approved by the Fiscal Officer Integrity Act committee.

 Removal Process